leesaye/project-23-marc-copy/README.md

 	2. To add an event to the calendar click the add event button located at the bottom right of the screen.
 		1. This will bring up a dialog to add an event
 			1. Enter the title of the event, the start date and the end date (either by typing or clicking on the calendar icon)
-				1. There may be issues with the calendar icon popup so ensure that you use chrome for best results.
+				1. There may be issues with the calendar icon popup so ensure that you use chrome for the best results.
 A time must be added for an event to be created
 			2. Save the event
 			3. This will add an event block to the calendar on the specified day selected
 			4. You can click the x to delete the event on the calendar